The Importance of Practical Life

-Maria Montessori once observed that children are happiest when they are engaged in real-life, ordinary activities.
+Montessori observed that young children are happiest when they are engaged in real-life, ordinary activities.
 They enjoy wiping down tables, sweeping floors or watering the plants at home.
-These tasks proved to be so important to a child’s development that Montessori added an area of the Montessori classroom devoted to these activities, and she called it Practical Life.
+These tasks proved to be so important to a child’s development that Montessori added an area of the Montessori classroom devoted to it, and she called it Practical Life.

 What is Practical Life?

 The Practical Life area of a Montessori classroom covers two main areas of development:

 - Care of the environment